adityadav69/TODO-LIST/README.md

-# React + Vite

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

-Currently, two official plugins are available:

-- [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
-- [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh
+# Todo List

+This is a simple Todo List application built with React.
+The app allows users to add, edit, and delete tasks.
+The tasks are persisted in the local storage.

+## Features

+- Add new tasks
+- Edit existing tasks
+- Delete tasks
+- Persist tasks in local storage